litchipi/asmpong/README.md

-# Pong in Assembly
+# Pong in NASM x86 Assembly

-Because we can.
+On **Linux** only, do not use any `libc` functions, only syscalls and ioctls.

+Tried to be clear in comments and structure of the code

+## Why ?

+Why not